 Going into Camp NaNo Deficit

-Published Categorised as News, Personal
+Published Categorised as Personal, News

 It was a tough week, writing wise.
 I was having trouble with where my teen romance novel was going; worse, I was having trouble with how to navigate the writing life in Canada itself.
 As many of you may not know, there is anti-female writer and anti-visible minority bias on the part of reviewers (and judges), which journalists in the US and apparently in The National Post too, have brought into the light.
 Then I got quite behind in my word count as those two forces built up in my head.
 It was all very discouraging.
 But I skimmed through a couple of Harlequins — to see how the masters of the genre do it and to get back into the mood — and I spoke to my editor, and all was right again with my novelling.
 Herewith my last week of Google + posts on my Camp NaNo progress: